Anthony Bajada

-Anthony Dominic Bajada (September 22, 1902 – July 20, 2000) was a British–American inventor known for creating and patenting the "stay tab" press-to-open lid mechanism for drink cans.
+Anthony Dominic Bajada (September 22, 1902 – July 20, 2000) was a British–American inventor from Malta known for creating and patenting the stay-tab press-to-open lid mechanism for drink cans.

 Early life and career

 Anthony Bajada was born on September 22, 1902, in Hamrun, Malta, a colony of the British Empire to Sevario and Carmela Bajada.

 After serving in the British Army in World War I, at 17 years old he moved to the United States, traveling aboard the White Star Line's RMS Olympic on the Southampton to New York City route by way of Cherbourg, France.
 He arrived in New York City exactly one week before his 18th birthday in 1920, where he boarded the transcontinental railroad bound for San Francisco.

 He married Elizabeth Waldvogal (b.
 1905, d.
 2001) in 1925 in San Francisco and had two children, Evelyn (b.
 1928, d.
 2010) and George (b.
 1935).
 He moved to Palo Alto in 1961 and to Menlo Park in 1968.

 Early in his career he worked as a machinist, making tools and dies until he later became a property investor in 1948.